 It will also be the first time in American history that two Black justices serve at the same time.

 The differences between the two men were as vast as those between Thomas and Jackson, a jurist whose empathy and willingness to center Americans in her reading of the law drew scorn from the Republican senators she faced.
 On issues from abortion to voting rights to the powers of the presidency, the two are certain to clash.
-But when they begin to serve together, there will finally be a roundness to the Black experience represented among the final arbiters of our Constitution.
+But as they begin to serve together, there will finally be a roundness to the Black experience represented among the final arbiters of our Constitution.

 In Supreme Court history, most of the 118 justices have been white Protestant men, reflecting the power structure at the country’s founding.
 As the court has slowly diversified, the idea that certain minority groups have a “seat” allotted to their demographic took root.

 While Louis Brandeis was made the first Jewish associate justice in 1916, it was the seat Justice Benjamin Cardozo began to occupy in 1932 and became to be considered the court’s “Jewish seat” when his successor, Felix Frankfurter, was Jewish as well.
 Similarly, in 1898, Joseph McKenna, a Catholic, took the seat that would be occupied by a Catholic for almost a century.
 And former President Donald Trump nominated Amy Coney Barrett, at least in part so a woman would replace the late Ruth Bader Ginsburg.

 When Marshall announced his retirement in 1991, he argued that the race of his replacement shouldn’t be used as an “excuse” for “doing wrong.”
 By that, “I mean, for picking the wrong Negro and saying, ‘I'm picking him because he's a Negro.'
 I'm opposed to that,” he told reporters.
 “There's no difference between a white snake and a black snake.
 They both bite.”